volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

   namespace  = "staging"
   aws_region = ["us-east-1"]

+  // One of the arguments from this list "blocked_services default_blocked_services" must be set

+  blocked_services {
+    blocked_sevice {
-  // One of the arguments from this list "default_blocked_services blocked_services" must be set default_blocked_services = true
+      // One of the arguments from this list "web_user_interface dns ssh" must be set ssh          = true
+      network_type = "network_type"
+    }
+  }

   // One of the arguments from this list "aws_cred" must be set